 The Johnny Cash hit "A Boy Named Sue" was written by author/poet/cartoonist Shel Silverstein.
-"Shel" is ambiguous enough as it is, but his song was inspired by his friend Jean Shepherd, the author of A Christmas Story, who was teased as a boy because of his own feminine-sounding name.
-There are some unisex names out there: Jesse, Jamie, Tracy, Jackie,… read more!
+"Shel" is ambiguous enough as it is, but his song was inspired by his friend Jean Shepherd, the author of A Christmas Story, who was teased as a boy because of his feminine name.
+There are some unisex names out there: Jesse, Jamie, Tracy, Jackie, Kelly,… read more!

 The history of cinema is rife with cringe-worthy examples of miscasting, from John Wayne playing Genghis Khan in The Conqueror to the across-the-board insanity of The Bonfire of the Vanities.
 But usually the poor casting is just one of a bad film's many problems.
 The films in this list would have all been substantially improved had they not been sullied,… read more!